 Aside from that, some laptop parts are designed to work with a specific type of hardware only.

-Even some motherboards have an embedded CPU and GPU attached to it, which isn’t the case for desktop PCs.
-In a desktop PC, you can remove any part that you want and install it to another computer, provided that it has the same socket, slot, or if it is compatible with each other.
+Even some motherboards have an embedded CPU and GPU attached to them, which isn’t the case for desktop PCs.
+In a desktop PC, you can remove any part that you want and install it on another computer, provided that it has the same socket, slot, or if it is compatible with each other.